Mary Agnes Chase: International fieldwork and later career

-In 1935 Chase and Hitchcock published another book, titled Manual of the Grasses of the United States which, due to its popularity, had been reprinted eight times by 1938.
+In 1935 Chase and Hitchcock published another book, titled Manual of the Grasses of the United States which, due to its popularity, was reprinted eight times by 1938.
 In 1936 she was promoted to the role of senior botanist and became responsible for the USDA's entire Systematic Agrostology department.
 Three years later, Chase retired from the USDA after 36 years of employment.
 In 1940 she was invited by the Venezuelan government to conduct fieldwork there.
 As with her second Brazil trip, in Venezuela Chase found eleven native grass species that were previously unknown.

 After Chase's retirement from the U.S. Department of Agriculture in 1939, she maintained her role as custodian of grasses at the U.S. National Herbarium (a position she held until her death in 1963) and was thought to be the "foremost grass specialist in the world."
 Beginning in 1941 Chase acted as a mentor and instructor for George Black, an American botanist working in Brazil.
 Black would collect plant specimens for Chase, who would send back "plant identifications, specimens, publications, and advice."
-To help support women in their scientific research, Chase traveled to South America, Canada and the Philippines, acting as “a liberal and supportive mentor, one who [encouraged] independence and [needed] little control over her students,” and also opened up her home to young women in need of a place to stay while completing their studies in the United States.
+To help support women in their scientific research, Chase traveled to South America, Canada and the Philippines, acting as "a liberal and supportive mentor, one who [encouraged] independence and [needed] little control over her students," and also opened up her home to young women in need of a place to stay while completing their studies in the United States.
 One of these women was Zoraida Luces, who Chase met in Brazil.
 Luces traveled to Washington D.C., studied there under Chase's instruction, and would later translate Chase's First Book of Grasses into Spanish.
 Chase received several awards and honors, including, in 1956, a Certificate of Merit awarded by the Botanical Society of America.
 In 1958, Chase received her only college degree, an honorary Doctor of Science awarded by the University of Illinois, and became the eighth Honorary Fellow of the Smithsonian Institution.
 In 1961, (two years before her death) she became a Fellow at the Linnean Society of London.